RishitKundariya/java/Java Basic Program/Series - 3/README.md

 	<li>3.
 Write a program to implement a Binary Search Algorithm.</li>
 	<li>4.
 Write a program to implement Heap Sort Algorithm.</li>
 	<li>5.
 Write a program to implement Bubble Sort Algorithm.</li>
 	<li>6.
-Write a program to implement LinkList with simple add and display node operation.</li>
+Write a program to implement LinkList with simple add node and display List .</li>
 </ul>

 </b>